 A healthy workplace can reduce sick days by up to 27% and broader absenteeism by 20%.
 Absenteeism in Ireland cost businesses €1.5 billion annually and we welcome companies like you establishing wellness programmes.

 - Before the event, we provide communications for your canteen or public area TV screens or Intranet site.
-These comms focus on small step changes for a healthier lifestyle such as food swops, visuals of high-sugar content foods, motivational quotes along with diabetes information
+These communications focus on small step changes for a healthier lifestyle such as food swops, visuals of high-sugar content foods, motivational quotes along with diabetes information.

 Check out our risk test here.

 Meet our Team.

 Ms. Sinead Powell, Dietitian, (Northeast Region) has 20 years of experience in acute and community settings mainly in the area of diabetes both in Ireland and the UK.
 Since joining Diabetes Ireland in 2007, Sinead has worked to develop diabetes services and raise diabetes awareness in the HSE NorthEastern Region.
 She has developed and co-ordinated the CODE educational programme for people with Type 2 diabetes and has conducted numerous Workplace Wellness days in companies across the North East and Dublin city.
 She is a member of the Irish Nutrition and Dietetic Institute (INDI) and long standing member of the Diabetes Interest Group (DIG) of the INDI.

 Jenny Dunbar, Diabetes Nurse Specialist (Mid-Leinster Region) with 20 years experience working in the diabetes sector in Ireland.
 In 2007 she joined Diabetes Ireland as lead for co-ordinating structured education for people with Type 2 diabetes.
 She has been involved in many Workplace Wellness days and has run health promotions in schools, screenings and public community events.
 She is an advocate for people with diabetes on numerous bodies and the local and national media.